pluto-lang/pluto/docs/dev_guide/extend-sdk.en.md

 For example, the Router resource only has the Infra Interface and does not have the Client Interface, meaning the Router type does not have any functional methods for the compute module to call during runtime.

-The KVStore resource only has the Client Interface and does not have the Infra Interface, indicating that the Router type currently does not have the need to establish triggering associations with other resources.
+The KVStore resource only has the Client Interface and does not have the Infra Interface, indicating that the KVStore type currently does not have the need to establish triggering associations with other resources.

 It is important to note that whether there is an Infra Interface or not, if it's a type of cloud resource, there needs to be an infrastructure implementation class that completes the resource creation in its constructor.